27lnn/dogeball/README.md

 ## Entropy Model

 Entropy is derived from:
 - Previous block hash
 - Total token supply
 - Current round index
 - Pool balance

 This ensures:
 - Determinism
 - Replayability
 - Resistance to miner manipulation

 ---

 ## Holder Eligibility

 A wallet is eligible if:
 - Balance is above the minimum threshold
 - Tokens were acquired before the round lock
 - Wallet is not blacklisted or excluded

 ---

 ## Simulation

-The scripts directory contains simulation tools for validating distribution fairness and payout variance.
+The `scripts/` directory contains simulation tools for validating distribution fairness and payout variance across multiple rounds.

 ---

 ## Security Notes

-This system has not been audited.
+This system has **not** been audited.

 Do not deploy without:
 - Independent security review
 - Parameter tuning
 - Stress testing

 ---

 ## Philosophy

-Clawdball treats distribution as an event, not a yield.
+dogeball treats distribution as an event, not yield.

 Holders do not opt in.
 They simply exist.

 ---